FableStory/FableStory/README.md

 - Heya!
-The names Fable.
+The name's Fable.
 Fable The Fox Story 🦊📚
 - My objective is to learn and improve coding for my future career in science computer. 💻💡
 - My hobby usually revolve around in music, art and gaming. 🎵🎨🎮
 - Frequently listen to music and creating art in spare time. ⌚